xiyuyi/ClassHierarchyAnalyzer/README.md

-# Class Hiearchy Analyzer
+# Class Hierarchy Analyzer
-A class hiearchy analyzer for python projects.
+A class hierarchy analyzer for Python projects.